 Our advice to anyone wanting to start-up a sportswear brand is to get some idea of bulk price before you invest in samples and patterns.
 We also HIGHLY recommend that the samples and patterns should be produced by the factory who will produce your bulk production.
 Never get these produced elsewhere as 99% of the time, these will need to be created again due to poor samples and patterns.
-If the factory won’t give you an estimate cost that is workable for you before you commit, walk away… No runaway.
+If the factory won’t give you an estimated cost that is workable for you before you commit, walk away… No runaway.

-We wrote this blog to highlight a potential pitfall start-ups seem to end up in and have spent thousands of pounds and time that could have been spent developing samples at a fraction of the cost, in a professional factory that produce commercial produce for leading brands.
+We wrote this blog to highlight potential pitfall start-ups seem to end up in and have spent thousands of pounds and time that could have been spent developing samples at a fraction of the cost, in a professional factory that produce commercial produce for leading brands.